 Raise your hand if you have ever tried to change your husband.
 Oh, you can’t see me, but my hand is up too.
-We are at the beginning of a Free Marriage Communication Workshop and today we are going to address How To Improve Communication in a Christian Marriage By learning to Accept my husband.
+Today we are going to address how to improve communication in marriage by learning to accept your husband as he is.

 Maybe you don’t think of it as changing him.
 Let me ask it a different way: